 Our founding member of the Fat Bottom Girlz (FBGz) Florida, Colleen Nevitt, aka Ween, started this female riding group after riding with other female riding groups in Georgia.
 She enjoyed many riding adventures and met life-long friends.
 When she moved to Jacksonville Beach, Fla., it was not easy to find an all female riding GROUP.
-So, she decided to organize, found two fantastic co-organizer’s and through social media outlets and word of mouth, we now have the female riding group Fat Bottom Girlz Florida – Women on Motorcycles.
+So, she decided to organize, found two fantastic co-organizer’s and through social media outlets and word of mouth, we now have the female riding group Fat Bottom Girlz Jacksonville, FL – Women on Motorcycles.

 “My first vehicle was a Honda 250 back in 1980.
 While living at the beach never required anyone to go over 35 MPH, it was the perfect street ride.

 Eventually, I got the itch to go “over the ditch” and venture out more.
 To do so I went through two Honda Shadows and then the first of my three Harley’s.
 I am currently enjoying the 2016 Road King.
 I mention this motorcycle progression as we all evolve with our bikes, particularly as we age.

 I encourage any and all women to just get out and ride.
 It doesn’t matter if you have two wheels or three; clocked two thousand miles or two-hundred thousand; are young or old.
 We are an inclusive group of women!
 We don’t care what beautiful skin tone you have or your sexual preference.
 We embrace all female riders to include our trans sisters.”